AnastasiaDolotova/AnastasiaDolotova/README.md

 ## 👩‍💻 About Me

-📊 Data Analyst passionate about turning raw data into meaningful insights.
+📊 Data Analyst passionate about turning raw data into meaningful insights

-🎓Teaching Assistant in Higher Mathematics at Bauman Moscow State Technical University.
+🎓Teaching Assistant in Higher Mathematics at Bauman Moscow State Technical University

 ---